 Add $69 — for an in-depth, personal critique of your one-page query letter from Chuck Sambuchino, one of the day’s instructors.
 (This rate is a special event value for Philadelphia Writing Workshop attendees only.)
 Registrants are encouraged to take advantage of the specially-priced critique, so they can send out their query letter with confidence following the workshop.
 Also, if you are meeting with an agent at the event, you’re essentially speaking your query letter aloud to them.
 Wouldn’t it be wise to give that query letter (i.e., your pitch) one great edit before that meeting?

-- Young adult, middle grade, children’s picture books, adult romance (virtual): Faculty member Gabrielle Prendergast, an author, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
-If you are submitting a picture book, make the submission 1000 words maximum, and it can or cannot include illustrations.
+- Memoir, as well as children’s picture books (virtual critiques): Faculty member Eve Porinchak, a published author and former agent, will get your work in advance, critique your picture book (or 10 pages if memoir), meet with you online (Zoom, etc.) or by phone for 15 minutes sometime around the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
+If you submit a picture book, it must be 1,000 words or fewer (can have illustrations or not).

-- Adult contemporary and historical fiction, romance, women’s fiction, mysteries, thrillers, middle grade, young adult contemporary/historical (virtual): Faculty member Jennifer Johnson Blalock, a writing coach and former literary agent, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss her thoughts, and pass along written critique notes before or after the meeting.
+- Science fiction, fantasy, romance, horror, young adult SFF, urban fantasy (virtual critiques): Faculty member Wesley Chu, a published novelist, will get your work in advance, critique the first 10 double-spaced pages of your book, meet with you online (Zoom, etc.) or by phone for 15 minutes sometime before the workshop to discuss his thoughts, and pass along written critique notes before or after the meeting.

 REGISTRATION:

-Because of limited space at the venue (Pennsylvania Convention Center in Philadelphia), the workshop can only allow 225 registrants, unless spacing issues change.
+Because of limited space at the venue (Drexel University), the workshop can only allow 225 registrants, unless spacing issues change.
 For this reason, we encourage you to book sooner rather than later.

 Are spaces still available?
 Yes, we still have spaces available.
 We will announce RIGHT HERE, at this point on this web page, when all spaces are taken.
 If you do not see a note right here saying how all spaces are booked, then yes, we still have room, and you are encouraged to register.

-How to Register: The easy first step is simply to reach out to workshop organizer Brian Klems via email: WritingDayWorkshops@gmail.com.
-Brian will pass along registration information to you, and give instructions on how to pay by credit card, PayPal, or check.
+To register, click the button above.
+Or reach out to workshop organizer Chuck Sambuchino via email: WritingDayWorkshops@gmail.com.
+He will pass along registration information to you, and give instructions on how to pay by credit card, PayPal, or check.
 Once payment is complete, you will have a reserved seat at the event.
 The PWW will send out periodic e-mail updates to all registered attendees with any & all news about the event.
-Because Brian plans different workshops, make sure you note that you’re inquiring about the Philadelphia workshop specifically.
+Because Chuck plans different workshops, make sure you note that you’re inquiring about the Philadelphia workshop specifically.

 Refunds: If you sign up for the event and have to cancel for any reason at any time, you will receive 50% of your total payment back [sent by check or PayPal].
 The other 50% is nonrefundable and will not be returned, and helps the workshop ensure that only those truly interested in the limited spacing sign up for the event.
 (Please note that query editing payments and manuscript editing payments are completely non-refundable if the instructor has already edited your work.)